minetest/minetest/doc/lua_api.md

     * Register a path to a Lua file to be imported when an async environment is initialized.
 You can use this to preload code which you can then call later using `minetest.handle_async()`.
+* `minetest.register_async_metatable(name, mt)`:
+    * Register a metatable that should be preserved when data is transferred between the main thread and the async environment.
+    * `name` is a string that identifies the metatable.
+    * Please note that the metatable must be registered in the main environment and the async environment.

 ### List of APIs available in an async environment